GoverAnter/xpella-js/README.md

 ## Motivations

-I needed to have a language that could be run on multiple platform (including browser), and that was completely isolated from its parent environment.
+I needed to have a language that could be run on multiple platform (including browser), and that is completely isolated from its parent environment.

 The only solution that matched these criterias was a custom language.